[by Greg Perry]

 - I immediately add lots of sea salt to a glass of water and take the following supplements: Ubiquinol, Magnesium Glycinate, Biotin, Selenium, Potassium.
 Then, directly to the shower.

 - The last 2 minutes of each shower, I turn the faucet to full-on COLD and rinse to increase mitochondria health as well as to give me an amazing boost in energy and confidence starting the day.
-(Pro Tip: Men, you’ll thank me later due to the hormone this improves.)
+(Pro Tip: Men, you’ll thank me later due to the manly hormone this improves.)

-- Second round of supplements: Magnesium L-Threonate, Zinc (Pro Tip: Men, you will thank me for telling you about Zinc), B1 (thiamine), one of Mercola’s Fermented Chlorella tablets.
+- Second round of supplements: Magnesium L-Threonate, Zinc (Pro Tip: Men, you will also thank me for telling you about Zinc), B1 (thiamine), one of Mercola’s Fermented Chlorella tablets.

 - If the weather forecast shows no bright sun for the day, I’ll take the first of two vitamin D3 tablets.